ericmuckley/laser_triggering/README.md

 To view the avilable instrument ports, navigate to **Menu -> Show avilable instrument ports**.
 Addresses of each avilable VISA, serial, and FTID USB port will be printed in the output box.
 To connect with a particular instrument, navigate to the box for that instrument on the front panel of the GUI.
 Enter the appropriate address for the instrument in the **Address** field, and click the checkbox adjacent to the address field to connect to the instrument.
 For example: to communicate with the SRS DG645 pulse generator, enter the serial port address (e.g. COM6) in the address field and select the checkbox to connect to the device.
 The output box will indicate if connection to the instrument was successful.
 If the connection failed, check the instument address and connection to the PC.
 The user may also determine whether the instument can be identified by the PC using Windows Device Manager or National Instruments Measurement & Automation Explorer (NI MAX).

 Notes:
+* Instruments may not be communicating properly unless they return an identification message in the outout box when the are connected.
+If instruments will not connect, check that their addresses are correct.
 * The application is set up to trigger pulses from the SRS DG645 using the A-B output.
 So when using the SRS DG645 as an external trigger for an auxilary laser, connect the DG645 *A-B output* to the laser *external trigger* input.